29td/29td/README.md

-:sunglasses:### Hi there 👋 I am Nonhlanhla Mndebele am a full stack developer.
+### Hi there 👋 I am Nonhlanhla Mndebele am a full stack developer.

 <!--
 **29td/29td** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.